MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

      > [!div class="mx-imgBorder"]
      >![CreateSecurity Group](./media/workday-inbound-tutorial/wd_isu_04.png "CreateSecurity Group")

 3. After the Security Group creation is successful, you'll see a page where you can assign members to the Security Group.
 Add the new integration system user created in the previous step to this security group.
-If you are using *constrained* security group, you'll need to select the appropriate organization scope.
+If you're using *constrained* security group, you'll need to select the appropriate organization scope.

    >[!div class="mx-imgBorder"]
    >![Edit Security Group](./media/workday-inbound-tutorial/wd_isu_05.png "Edit Security Group")